Mamush-Meshesha/addis-sof-music/README.md

   - Then implemented the form on the frontend
 - **Performance**:
   - Implemented code splitting
-  - Lazy loading is planned
+  - Lazy loading is added for the main component

 ---